duinoWitchery/hd44780/README.md

 The hd44780 library is not a direct drop in replacement for the the Arduino IDE LiquidCrystal library.

-The API functionality provided by the hd44780 base class, when combined with an hd44780 library i/o subclass, is compatible with the API functionality of the Arduino LiquidCrystal library as well as compatibilty with most of the LCD API 1.0 Specification (some of which is nearly obsolete).
+The API functionality provided by the hd44780 base class, when combined with an hd44780 library i/o subclass, is compatible with most of the API functionality of the Arduino LiquidCrystal library as well as with most of the LCD API 1.0 Specification (some of which is nearly obsolete).

 The hd44780 API also provides some addtional extensions and all the API functions provided by hd44780 are common across all i/o subclasses.
-One of the most significant extensions being the ability to modify the libraries expected command execution times.
+The most most significant extensions being:
+- the ability to modify the libraries expected command execution times.
+- the ability to tell if lcd initialized failed
+- the ability to tell if sending a raw command to the LCD failed

 S/W requirements
 ================